Master of Business Administration: Content

 For Executive MBA programs, the core curriculum is generally similar, but may seek to leverage the strengths associated with the more seasoned and professional profile of the student body, emphasizing leadership, and drawing more from the specific experience of the individual students.

 Programs are designed such that students gain exposure to theory and practice alike.
 Courses include lectures, case studies, and team projects; the mix though, will differ by school and by format.
 Theory is covered in the classroom setting by academic faculty, and is reinforced through the case method, placing the student in the role of the decision maker.
 Similar to real world business situations, cases include both constraints and incomplete information.
 Practical learning (field immersion) often comprises consulting projects with real clients, and is generally undertaken in teams (or "syndicates").
-The practical elements (as well as the case studies) often involve external practitioners—sometimes business executives—supporting the teaching from academic faculty.
+The practical elements (as well as the case studies) often involve external practitioners – sometimes business executives – supporting the teaching from academic faculty.
 (See Business school § Case_studies and § Other approaches; and, generally, Business education § Postgraduate education.)

 As outlined, courses begin with underlying topics and then progress to more advanced functional topics where these are applied; see aside.

 The analytic skills required for management are usually covered initially.

 The accounting course(s) may treat financial and management accounting separately or in one hybrid course.
 Financial accounting deals mainly in the interpretation (and preparation) of financial statements while management accounting deals mainly in the analysis of internal results.

 The economics course covers managerial economics, a technical course that mainly focuses on product pricing as influenced by microeconomic theory, and aggregate-or macroeconomics, which deals with topics like the banking system, the money supply, and inflation.

 Operations Research and statistics are sometimes combined as "Managerial Decision-Making" or "Quantitative Decision-Making";

 organizational behavior and human resource management may similarly be combined.

 In many programs, applicants with appropriate background may be exempt from various analytical courses.

+With these as underpin, the course then covers the core management functions, and, in turn, allows students to select from further advanced topics as appropriate.